tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 **Publishing in BISS**.
 Authors of Whova abstracts accepted for presentation at the conference must publish an extended abstract in TDWG’s Pensoft publication, *Biodiversity Information Science and Standards [(BISS)](https://biss.pensoft.net/collections)*.
 Instructions for publication will be provided in June.

 ## Questions
 Do you have questions or need help?
-Please direct questions about abstract submission to [editor@tdwg.org](mailto:editor@tdwg.org).

 To contribute an abstract to a closed session without a prior invitation, first [contact the session organizer](/conferences/2026/program/sessions-list) for permission.

-For  general questions about the conference please email [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org) or go to the [conference homepage](/conferences/2026/).
+For questions about the conference please email [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org) or go to the [conference homepage](/conferences/2026/).